Head (film): Music

 The film's music included contributions by Carole King and Harry Nilsson.
 Jack Nicholson compiled the soundtrack album, which approximates the flow of the movie and includes large portions of the dialogue.
 The film's incidental music was composed and conducted by Ken Thorne, who also composed and conducted the incidental music to the Beatles' second film, Help!
-The film's most famous song, "Porpoise Song", appeared at the film's start and finish.
-Bright color filters heighten the visual effect and dreamlike touch of the passages, which include mermaids rescuing member Micky Dolenz in the film's start.

-Andrew Sandoval, author of The Monkees: The Day-By-Day Story of the 60s TV Pop Sensation, commented that, "It has some of their best songs on it and ...the movie's musical performances are some of the most cohesive moments in the film."

 The music of the Monkees often featured a rather dark subject matter beneath a superficially bright, uplifting sound.
 The music of the film takes the darkness and occasional satirical elements of the Monkees' earlier tunes and makes it far more overt, as in "Ditty Diego" or "Daddy's Song", which has Jones singing an upbeat, Broadway-style number about a boy abandoned by his father.
 In his 2012 essay on the soundtrack album, academic Peter Mills noted that "on this album the songs are only part of the story, as they were with the Monkees project as a whole: Signals, sounds, and ideas interfere with each other throughout."